Diane Arbus: Photographic career

 She studied briefly with Alexey Brodovich in 1954.
 However, it was her studies with Lisette Model, which began in 1956, that encouraged Arbus to focus exclusively on her own work.
 That year Arbus quit the commercial photography business and began numbering her negatives.
 (Her last known negative was labeled #7459.)
-Based on Model's advice, Arbus avoided loading film in the camera as an exercise in truly seeing.
+Based on Model's advice, Arbus spent time with an empty camera so she could practice observation.
 Arbus also credits Model with making it clear to her that "the more specific you are, the more general it'll be."

 By 1956 she worked with a 35mm Nikon, wandering the streets of New York City and meeting her subjects largely, though not always, by chance.
 The idea of personal identity as socially constructed is one that Arbus came back to, whether it be performers, women and men wearing makeup, or a literal mask obstructing one's face.
 Critics have speculated that the choices in her subjects reflected her own identity issues, for she said that the only thing she suffered from as a child was never having felt adversity.
 This evolved into a longing for things that money couldn't buy such as experiences in the underground social world.
 She is often praised for her sympathy for these subjects, a quality which is not immediately understood through the images themselves, but through her writing and the testimonies of the men and women she portrayed.
 A few years later, in 1958 she began making lists of who and what she was interested in photographing.
 She began photographing on assignment for magazines such as Esquire, Harper's Bazaar, and The Sunday Times Magazine in 1959.

-Around 1962, Arbus switched from a 35mm Nikon camera which produced the grainy rectangular images characteristic of her post-studio work to a twin-lens reflex Rolleiflex camera which produced more detailed square images.
+Around 1962, Arbus switched from a 35 mm Nikon camera which produced the grainy rectangular images characteristic of her post-studio work to a twin-lens reflex Rolleiflex camera which produced more detailed square images.
 She explained this transition saying "In the beginning of photographing I used to make very grainy things.
-I'd be fascinated by what the grain did because it would make a kind of tapestry of all these little dots...But when I'd been working for a while with all these dots, I suddenly wanted terribly to get through there.
-I wanted to see the real differences between things...I began to get terribly hyped on clarity."
+I'd be fascinated by what the grain did because it would make a kind of tapestry of all these little dots ...
+But when I'd been working for a while with all these dots, I suddenly wanted terribly to get through there.
+I wanted to see the real differences between things ...
+I began to get terribly hyped on clarity."
 In 1964, Arbus began using a 2-1/4 Mamiyaflex camera with flash in addition to the Rolleiflex.